10 Best Backlink Checker Tools Reviewed For 2023 (Tried & Tested)

 - SE Ranking – Some people still believe this tool is just rank tracking software but it’s so much more.
 It’s a complete SEO toolkit with one of the largest backlink indexes around.
 It’s also an affordable option for agencies and freelancers thanks to the way they price projects & user accounts.
 And their report builder is fantastic.
 For some of my searches, they found more referring domains than any other tool.
 It’s worth noting that their keyword database is huge as well.

 - Ahrefs – Their link database is huge and they have a fantastic UI but the tool is let down by technical issues and dubious pricing tactics.
 Their new pricing structure offers far less value than any other tool on this list and they charge overages automatically.
 Some backlink functionality is locked away behind higher tier plans and reporting limits do not increase on higher plans.
-You get 500 monthly reports compared to 3000/day on the lowest Semrush plan.
+You only get 500 monthly credits whether you pay $99/month or $999/month.
+On the lowest Semrush plan, you get 3,000 monthly credits and that number increases on higher plans.

 - SEO SpyGlass by SEO PowerSuite – This downloadable SEO software provides access to Webmeup’s backlink index.
 The backlink index is one of the largest I’ve found so far.
 What stands out is the price.
 There’s a free version that will be enough for some users.
 Or you can opt for the paid version to increase those limits and unlock extra features.